 Can I skip the icing?

-Yes.
-They are delicious with just cinnamon sugar and butter.
+Yes, they are delicious with just cinnamon sugar and butter.